 In November 2010, more legal troubles followed.
 Mayweather was charged with misdemeanor battery stemming from a confrontation over parking tickets between him and security guards outside his home.
 In December 2011, Mayweather pleaded no contest to misdemeanor battery and had to pay a $1,000 fine.

-He was released this summer after serving much of a 90-day sentence in the Clark County Detention Center.
+He was released in summer 2012 after serving much of a 90-day sentence in the Clark County Detention Center.

 UNLV basketball player Chace Stanback missed an exhibition game and the season-opening game after pleading guilty to a DUI charge in September 2011.

 The senior player and star forward was arrested in the early morning hours of May 13, 2011, at the intersection of Colby Avenue and Swenson Street, not far from the Thomas & Mack Center.
 Metro Police conducted a vehicle traffic stop after Stanback was speeding.
 Police then arrested him for suspected drunken driving.
 A blood test administered by police later revealed marijuana in his system, but no traces of alcohol.

 Four months later, Stanback pleaded guilty to a misdemeanor charge of DUI-marijuana in Las Vegas Justice Court.
 As part of the plea agreement, a judge ordered a 30-day suspended sentence, a $585 fine and 40 hours of community service.

 In the end, a black leather glove and white Ford Bronco had nothing to do with O.J.
 Simpson landing behind bars.
 Instead, it was a six-minute audio recording of an altercation in a Las Vegas hotel room.

 On Sept.
 13, 2007, Simpson and five other men in his entourage confronted memorabilia dealers inside a room at Palace Station, while the middleman who arranged the meeting secretly recorded it.
 The memorabilia dealers then reported an armed robbery to police.